vitorfhc/jsmon/README.md

 - `--diff-target DIRECTORY`: Directory to save HTML diff files.
 If not specified, diffs will only be sent via notifications.
 - `--diffs-base-url URL`: Base URL for diff files.
 This will be used to generate clickable links in notifications.

 Note: Error notifications are enabled by default.
-You will be notified via your configured notification channels whenever an endpoint cannot be accessed.
+You will be notified via Discord whenever an endpoint cannot be accessed.

 ## Features

 - Keep Track of endpoints - check them in a configurable interval (using cron)
-- when endpoints change - send a notification via Telegram or Discord
+- when endpoints change - send a notification via Discord
 - Save diffs locally and generate clickable links in notifications
-- Support for multiple notification channels (Telegram and Discord)
+- Support for Discord notifications

 ## Usage